gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 * `scope` ... the scope whose existence is checked against the available scopes of the current user.
 Here, the prefix is required, thus the scope string is "globally unique".
 * returns `true` if the scope is contained in the user's scopes, `false` otherwise

-### getToken (obsolete, use getHdbToken or getAppToken)

-Parameters:

-* `namespace` ...
-Tokens can eventually be used in different contexts, e.g. to access the HANA database, to access another XS2-based service such as the Job Scheduler, or even to access other applications/containers.
-To differentiate between these use cases, the `namespace` is used.
-In `lib/constants.js` we define supported namespaces (e.g. `SYSTEM`).
-* `name` ...
-The name is used to differentiate between tokens in a given namespace, e.g. `HDB` for HANA database or `JOBSCHEDULER` for the job scheduler.
-These names are also defined in the file `lib/constants.js`.
-* returns a token that can be used e.g. for contacting the HANA database.
-If the token, that the security context has been instantiated with, is a foreign token (meaning that the OAuth client contained in the token and the OAuth client of the current application do not match), `null` is returned instead of a token.

 ### getAppToken

 * returns the token of the application that can be used e.g. for token forwarding to another app.